Event Recap: How Private Equity CFOs Are Approaching Digital Transformation

 • Many noted that with fund growth, systems become more prone to error and that maintaining a single source of truth across the organization is imperative to pull accurate data into firm-wide deliverables.
 Efficiently tracking and reconciling historical metrics at scale was also highlighted as crucial for obtaining a comprehensive portfolio view over time.

-• Attendees also spoke to increasing and more granular LP requests as drivers in their digitalization efforts, citing the need to provide consistent information to investors regardless of where the information lives across the firm.
+• Attendees spoke to increasing and more granular LP requests as drivers in their digitalization efforts, citing the need to provide consistent information to investors regardless of where it lives across the firm.

 Unlocking Hidden Insights